Orderella/PopupDialog/README.md

             buttonAlignment: UILayoutConstraintAxis = .Vertical)
 ```

-The default view initializer is a convenient way of creating a popup with image, title and message (see image one and two).
+The default dialog initializer is a convenient way of creating a popup with image, title and message (see image one and two).

 Bascially, all parameters are optional, although this makes no sense at all.
 You want to at least add a message and a single button, otherwise the dialog can't be dismissed.
 I am planning on implementing dismiss by background tap or swipe in the future.